bendory/tekton-on-gcp/README.md

 7. Provenance will be captured in Container Analysis, and the `./verify_*` scripts can be used to verify `kms` signatures.

-NOTE: When you run `setup.sh`,a new `kubectl` configuration will be created and will be active when `setup.sh` completes.
+NOTE: When you run `setup.sh`, a new `kubectl` configuration will be created and will be active when `setup.sh` completes.
 The other scripts assume that configuration is the active configuration.